 Awww … New Jersey!
 I’ve come to the conclusion that people either hate it or love it.
 And that there is just no in-between.
 I’ve also come to the conclusion that the ones who don’t like New Jersey are the ones that don’t like the big cities and crowds.
 Well, we have a solution.
 There is so much more to New Jersey than that!
 Let’s explore!

 If you like creepy abandoned places, New Jersey is your place.
 There is a recently abandoned psych ward at the end of Sanatorium Road, in Glen Gardner.
 The abandoned Hagerdon Psychiatric Hospital is said to be pretty creepy.
 We’ve not been there!
 Have you?

 Grounds for Sculpture

-In Hamilton Township A unique sculpture park that specializes in the huge and bizarre.
+In Hamilton Township, A unique sculpture park that specializes in the huge and bizarre.
 You never know what you might find around the next corner at Grounds for Sculpture.
-Opened in 1992, the park draws visitors for both its sculpture collection and its exquisitely landscaped site, complete with more than 2,000 rose bushes, 1,000 trees, and other flower beds and shrubbery.
+Opened in 1992, the park draws visitors for its sculpture collection and exquisitely landscaped site, complete with more than 2,000 rose bushes, 1,000 trees, and other flower beds and shrubbery.

 In addition to the outdoor sculpture park, Grounds for Sculpture also features exhibitions in six indoor galleries, several of which are housed in the original fairgrounds buildings.
 The welcome center building includes a cafe, gift shop, and museum.
 Rat’s is a gourmet restaurant that overlooks a Monet-inspired sculpture garden and serves lunch and dinner.
 If you have kids traveling with you, this is a fun place.
 It’s just different and unique enough to keep their interest.
 The bizarre story behind this park is unique in itself.
 I’ll save that for your adventure!